scality/Zenko/docs/docsource/operation/XDM_GUI/location_management/add_a_storage_location.rst

 #.
 Each storage location type has its own requirements.
 These requirements are
    detailed in :ref:`Cloud Storage Locations`.
-No security is required for the local filesystem, but all public clouds require authentication information.
+No security is required for the local file system, but all public clouds require authentication information.

    .. note::